Understand how food raises your blood sugar levels

 Eliminate White Flour, Too

 Like white sugar, white flour has a high glycemic value and can cause blood sugar control problems.
-There are several healthy, tasty, and readily available alternatives you can try.
+There are some healthy, tasty, and readily available alternatives you can try.

 Oat flour tastes a lot like white flour, but is much healthier.
 It’s lower on the glycemic index and is a rich source of soluble fiber, which has a stabilizing effect on blood sugar, as well as the nutrient beta glucan, which boosts the immune system.
 Beta glucan is also a special kind of antioxidant that has anti-inflammatory properties.
 I recommend grinding your own oat flour: Simply buy organic rolled oats and grind them as fine as you need in a typical electric coffee grinder.
 Grind only what you require for the recipe at hand, for maximum freshness.

-Rye flour has a stronger flavor than wheat flour, but is higher in fiber, has a lower-glycemic value, and has less gluten.
+Rye flour is higher in fiber, has a lower glycemic value, and has less gluten than wheat flour, making it an acceptable option as well.

 These simple substitutions will go a long way to trimming your waist as well as improving your overall health.
 Remember: not all carbs are created equal, and the glycemic index is a great tool to evaluate the healthfulness of the your diet to help you achieve and maintain your ideal weight.